pikkle-rick/mini-env-project/README.md

 ## Notes

+- You asked for detailed notes of my process, generally whenever I start something it starts with notes on paper.
+I included the notes I scribbled down on paper in the repo.
 - I updated `authorized_keys` for `ubuntu` to use a different computer.
 The original SSH key was on my desktop.
 - In the email, the Ubuntu version referenced was 20.04; the actual version was 24.x.
 - I chose the load balancer host based on the IP address.
 The 54.x.x.x address is on a completely different network than the other three hosts.
 The other three hosts were randomly assigned for the web servers and monitoring host.